OxfordHCC/solid-mpc/README.md

 Our implementaion uses [solid-node-client](https://github.com/solid-contrib/solid-node-client) to authenticate the agent as a WebID.
 Therefore, you need to create a WebID for your encryption agent (or multiple of them) by registering a pod for it.

+Then, add `https://solid-node-client` to the list of trusted apps for the agent user.

-Then, change the content of `config/encryption_agent.json` to match your agent user.
+Finally, change the content of `config/encryption_agent.json` to match your agent user: IDP (usually the server address where the agent user is registered), username, and password.

+#### Other

+You need to manually create the directory: `MP-SPDZ/ExternalIO/DownloadData`, where the downloaded data are stored.

 ### Computaion agent